 Not all debt is created equal.
 While some debt is beneficial, other debt may cause financial ruin.
 Debt that is secured by an asset that rises in value is generally considered good debt.
 An example of this would be the mortgage on your primary residence.
-On the other hand, unsecured debt that has no asset to back it up is some of the worst debt you can have.
+On the other hand, unsecured debt that has no assets to back it up is some of the worst debt you can have.
 Most consumer debt falls into this category.

 Newfoundland residents have not been immune to the rising problem of consumer debt in recent years.
 Recent studies reveal that on average, residents have increased their debt by eight percent each year for the past several years.
 This is alarming, especially because the average Canadian already owes about $1500 for every $1000 of income earned each year.

 It is wise to get personal debt under control as soon as possible so that the interest rate does not consume all of your income and savings.
 If you are deeply in debt and do not see any hope of escaping it, debt settlement will likely help.
 Enrolling in a debt settlement program is a popular and affordable way to put yourself back into a positive financial position.
 Through debt settlement in Newfoundland, the amount of principal that you owe is reduced, making it much easier to pay back your creditors.